themostaza/redux-pinky/README.md

 ```

 The above action will result in the dispatch of the following actions:
-- When the action is dispatched (immediately: `{ type: LOGIN_REQUEST }`: .
+- When the action is dispatched (immediately): `{ type: LOGIN_REQUEST }`
-- If the promise succeeds: `{ type: LOGIN_SUCCESS, payload: result }`, with the result of the promise in the payload field.
+- If the promise succeeds: `{ type: LOGIN_SUCCESS, payload: result }`, with the result of the promise in the payload field
-- If the promise fails: `{ type: LOGIN_FAILURE, payload: error }`, with the rejection error of the promise in the payload field.
+- If the promise fails: `{ type: LOGIN_FAILURE, payload: error }`, with the rejection error of the promise in the payload field

 # Credits
 This middleware is just a more "declarive" version of [redux-pack](https://github.com/lelandrichardson/redux-pack): no `handler`, just actions.